 A grade of C–

 Note: Word processing programs can create dashes.
-In Microsoft Word, for example, you can use the “Insert” menu to add dashes to your documents.
+In Microsoft Word, for example, you can use the “Insert” menu or a keyboard shortcut to add dashes to your documents.

 See also hyphens.